phdussud/mcasm/README.md

 Conditionals are made up of letters, numbers, and non-whitespace characters except colons (`:`), semicolons (`;`) and equal signs (`=`).

+Labels can be added in the microprogram to assign values to the current microprogram address (uaddr).
+They can be used as a signal if the special signal field `address` has been defined.
+This is useful for branch instructions.

+Signal fields may be named for convenience.
+Macros to extract field values will be added to any C output generated (in future versions, more functionality will be attached to them).
+Field definitions may use `X`, `x` or `+` to specify a bit that's included in the field, and `.`, `_`, or `-` to specify bits that are excluded from the field.

 Signal names may contain any character except the equals sign (`=`).
 Notably, they may include spaces (for legibility).
 A signal may not start with a minus sign (`-`).